 - Increased sales volume allowances

 - Additional multi-currency options

 - Out-of-the-box recurring billing

 High-risk merchants are expected to have high chargeback ratios, so payment processors usually apply a rolling reserve on every merchant account.
-This reserve can be used by the acquiring bank to offset chargebacks.
+This reserve can be used by the payment processor to offset chargebacks.
 The reserve grants an additional layer of protection against unexpected behaviors on the merchant’s website.